puzzle/amm-techlab/content/en/docs/02.0/2.1/containerize.md

 {"data":0.6681209742895893}
 ```

-If you just see `Your new Cloud-Native application is ready!`, then you forget to append the `/data`path to the URL.
+If you only see `Your new Cloud-Native application is ready!`, then you forget to append the `/data`path to the URL.

 ## Task {{% param sectionnumber %}}.10: Deploy consumer application